raibtoffoletto/chocolat-shop/README.md

 >
 > Therefore, the solution presented here works fine for **this** exact EF's version, it may not work in the future.

-In the constructor we will pass all the params down to the base class, but store the current context in a private field.
+In its constructor we will pass all the params down to the base class, but store the current context in a private field.
 The secret sauce is done by overriding the `CreateMigration` method: First we check if we have a known `activeProvider` (i.e. a specific database flavour for EF to construct SQL statements), otherwise we throw an exception.
-Then let's check if the migration class contains a constructor with the `IInStoreContext` interface as argument.
+Then let us check if the migration class contains a constructor with the `IInStoreContext` interface as argument.
 If it does, and our `_context` also implements the `IInStoreContext` interface, we go ahead and try to instantiate the `Migration` class with it, otherwise we fallback to the `base.CreateMigration` method.

 ```cs
 using Microsoft.EntityFrameworkCore;